 ECE212 - Curriculum 3: Planning and Assessment for Teaching and Learning

-Must have passed 5 credit points at level 1 including ECE111 and ECE112
+Students must have passed 5 credit points at level 1 including unit ECE111 and ECE112

 Unit Fee Information